Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ASo they're coming down tomorrow.

-Speaker ASo it's really massive in terms of support, sports and stuff.
+Speaker ASo it's really massive in terms of supports and stuff.

 Speaker ASo.